Ankit512/FPS-Minigame/README.md

 2. The C# scripts used in making the game.
 Located in the **Scripts** folder.

+## How to launch the game?
+1. Download the entire repo.
+2. Navigate to the **FPS Minigame.exe** file present in the **Builds** folder.
+3. While launching the game you'll have an option to customize your game settings.
+You can adjust the settings as for your own comfort or you can play with the preffered settings.
+Click **Play!** to launch the game.

 ## System specs used in the development of the game
 1. Windows 10
 2. Shader Model 2.0